YuvalShaul/kubernetes/labs/k8s-VirtualBox/2-network-lab/README.md

 ## IP addresses

-- Run all nodes, then configure static IP addresses for master and workers.
+- Run all nodes, then configure static IP addresses for control and workers.
 - (use **right-ctrl** to from the mouse capture of the virtual machine window)
   - sudo vi /etc/sysconfig/network-scripts/ifcfg-ens33
   - BOOTPROTO=static
-  - IPADDR=192.168.122.x (where x is 11,12,13 for k8s-A, k8s-B, k8s-C, 10 for k8s-Master, 100 for the host)
+  - IPADDR=192.168.122.x (where x is 11,12,13 for k8s-a, k8s-b, k8s-c, 10 for k8s-control, 100 for the host)
   - NETMASK=255.255.255.0
   - GATEWAY=192.168.122.1
   - restart your machines

-## Connect host to master and nodes
+## Connect host to control and workers

 - SSH should work out-of-the-box
 - You can connect like this: